-Design to support staff across a range of activities, from daily operations tasks, intermittent touch-down work, to relaxation and wellness needs.
+Design to support staff across a range of activities from daily operations tasks, intermittent touch-down work to wellness needs.

-Design a comfortable, professional environment for both handlers and canines in the K-9 unit.
+Area Design Guidelines Design a comfortable, professional environment for both handlers and canines in the K-9 unit.
 Materials should be durable and easy to clean without appearing institutional, and acoustics should be managed to control the spread of noise.

-Custody Areas

-Design to convey respect for all individuals, with a safe, calming, and professional environment that includes high-quality, non-institutional materials and finishes, appropriate lighting that is not excessively harsh or bright, and well-managed acoustics that control the spread of noise.
+Custody Areas Design to convey respect for all individuals entering or leaving custody, with safe, calming and professional environment that includes high-quality, non-institutional materials and finishes, appropriate lighting that is not excessively harshor bright, and well-managed acoustics that control the spread of noise.
+Design spaces to facilitate the orderly flow of activities employing simple, intuitive

-Design spaces to facilitate the orderly flow of activities employing simple, intuitive navigation with one-way movement through stages of processing, and to generously accommodate the anticipated flow of individuals, including during peak hours.
+Design spaces to facilitate the orderly flow of activities employing simple, intuitive navigation with one-way movement through stages of processing and to generously accommodate the anticipated flow of individuals, including during peak hours.